SPRINGHOUSE FARM TN

 -

 I will send you home with a "transition" bag of food in case you choose to feed your bunny a different brand than I use.
 If you are going to be using a different feed simply slowly acclimate them to it by adding a little more of the new feed every few days.
 If their poop gets soft then put in less and wait a few more days to increase amount of new feed.
+Whenever you get soft poop pull the pellets and give Just Timothy Hay until their digestion levels out.

 -